Skip to main content

-Together AI provides comprehensive audio transcription and translation capabilities powered by OpenAI’s Whisper models.
-This guide covers everything you need to know to integrate speech-to-text functionality into your applications.
+Together AI provides comprehensive audio transcription and translation capabilities powered by state-of-the-art speech recognition models including OpenAI’s Whisper and Voxtral.
+This guide covers everything from batch transcription to real-time streaming for low-latency applications.

 Quick Start